-- Improved hygiene and social distancing controls during the Covid-19 pandemic, daily temperature checks for all staff and planned shutdowns at Easter and - Identification of improvement areas to achieve a high-performing culture, such as the establishment of a People development plan. - Concrete improvement plans to action findings from employee surveys. - Communication and engagement plans for individual and team support. - Employee benefits packages implemented across the Group including 24/7 access to a doctor.
+- distancing controls during the temperature checks for all staff and Christmas 2020. - Identification of improvement areas to achieve a high-performing culture, - action findings from employee - Communication and engagement plans for individual and team - Employee benefits packages implemented across the Group including 24/7 access to a doctor.